davish/davi.sh/src/content/blog/2020/12/full-stack-frameworks.md

 ---
 title: "Hotwiring the Web: What does Basecamp's New Magic bring to the table?"
 date: 2020-12-22T19:38:55-04:00
-description: A quick survey of the state of web development in 2020, and a dive into some very new developments.
 slug: Hotwiring the Web
 tags:
   - django